EverLand1/9300-8i_IT-Mode/README.md

 # IT-Mode
 This is a updated guide on how to flash IT mode firmware to your LSI/Avago/Broadcom 9300-8i RAID Controller.
 It is largely based on [this tutorial](https://www.servethehome.com/flash-lsi-sas-3008-hba-e-g-ibm-m1215-mode/) from 2016.
-Most of the screenshots and techniques used in this guide are from that tutorial and [others](#Resources), but this repo compiles them and includes additional updated information/commentary and makes all of the files used easily accessible.
+Most of the screenshots and techniques used in this guide are from that tutorial and [others](#resources), but this repo compiles them and includes additional updated information/commentary and makes all of the files used easily accessible.

 There are multiple reasons why you may want to flash your RAID controller to make it into a Host Bus Adapter (HBA):
-- Using software RAID or filesystem like [ZFS](https://itsfoss.com/what-is-zfs/ "What is ZFS?")
+- Using software RAID or filesystems like [ZFS](https://itsfoss.com/what-is-zfs/ "What is ZFS?") and [BTRFS](https://itsfoss.com/btrfs/)
 - Avoiding RAID Limitations/Compatibility

 [Benefits of Using an HBA](https://www.truenas.com/community/resources/whats-all-the-noise-about-hbas-and-why-cant-i-use-a-raid-controller.139/)